-Morning sickness is not harmful for you or for your baby unless excessive vomiting occurs.
-This condition is called “Hypermesis Gravidarum”.
-If nausea and severe vomiting with weight loss and imbalanced electrolytes and nutrients appear you should contact your health care immediately.
-Hospitalization in some cases and special treatment will be undertaken to reduce the harm and keep you and your baby in good health.
+Morning sickness is not harmful to you or your baby unless you vomit excessively.
+This is known as "Hypermesis Gravidarum."
+If you have nausea and severe vomiting, as well as weight loss, you should consult your doctor right away.
+In some circumstances, hospitalization and specific care will be required to lessen the harm and keep you and your baby healthy.

-Here is a list of recommendations to follow which can ease your symptoms:
+Here is a list of suggestions to help alleviate your symptoms:

-- Eat a little as soon as you wake up and before getting out of bed.
+Eat a small amount of food as soon as you wake up and before getting out of bed.

-- Eat small amounts of food and often during the day.
+Consume little amounts of food frequently throughout the day.

-- Don’t brush your teeth directly after eating.
-It can cause vomiting.
+Do not brush your teeth immediately after eating.
+It can make you vomit.

-- Sniff lemon or ginger to relieve nausea.
+Sniff lemon or ginger to get rid of sickness.

-In many cases, nausea stops after the third month of pregnancy.
-The importance of this feeling differs from one woman to another.
-It can go from a simple feeling of sickness in the morning to a severe and frequent vomiting status.
-In all cases, you should contact your doctor, for he can carefully prescribe anti-sickness tablets that don’t harm your baby and make you feel better in order to let you enjoy your first trimester.
+Nausea usually subsides after the third month of pregnancy.
+The significance of this feeling varies from woman to woman.
+It might progress from a mild feeling of nausea in the morning to severe and regular vomiting.
+In any event, you should call your doctor, who may carefully prescribe anti-sickness pills that will not harm your baby while also making you feel better, allowing you to enjoy your first trimester.